VinayaSathyanarayana/deepagents/nandhini/10-kateel/README.md

 ************************

-Case on a CTO of Consulting and Technology Services Firm deciding on Measuring Programmer Productivity in age of GenAI
+Case on a CTO of Consulting and Technology Services Firm deciding on Measuring Programmer Productivity in age of GenAI.
+Need to decide before customer meet in 2 weeks.

  and Vibe coding